“To achieve excellence for the sake of the Gospel”

-This national assembly, which was held on 22nd April 2021, shows us why the eyes of the world are on the UK this year.
-It was recorded in advance and it is available to watch now.
+This national assembly, which was held on 22nd April 2021, was recorded in advance and it is available to watch now.
 This is an opportunity for pupils, both in and out of school, to share the same content and be inspired together.

 clifton diocese - PRAYER OF THE WEEK

 Every week, we receive a Prayer of the Week from Clifton Diocese.
 You can see the latest Prayer of the Week to the right, and click on the arrows to see previous prayers.

 Weekly Prayer: Term 2, Week 2

 5th November 2021

 22nd October 2021

 Weekly Prayer: Term 1, Week 5

 8th October 2021